 Your Charging Station DIY Project Is Complete

+The varying sizes of these compartments makes this a great Android table charging station, as well as the larger iPads.
 Building your own DIY Apple and Android charging station can take an eyesore and turn it into functional piece of art.
 If you liked this project, be sure to share it with your friends over social media using our sharing buttons.
 Also, be sure to check out our other cool gadget tips.